• Skip to primary navigation

 • Heat oil over medium-high heat in a large skillet.
 You will need more oil if you are using a stainless steel pan, less if you are using non-stick.

-• Dredge one chicken breast thru the flour.
+• Dredge one chicken breast through the flour, then through the egg, then the panko crumbs.

 • Place in the heated skillet and cook until first side is brown and crispy.

 • Flip to the other side and continue cooking until no longer pink inside.
-Test by cutting breast in the center with a sharp knife.
+Test by inserting a meat thermometer into the center of the chicken breast (165 degrees F.), or by cutting chicken in the center with a sharp knife.

 • Place on plate and ladle sauce over chicken.
 Garnish with additional grated Parmesan cheese and basil leaves.